skx/yal/README.md

 $ go install github.com/skx/yal@latest
 ```

+Finally if neither of those options suit, you may download the most recent binary from our [release page](https://github.com/skx/yal/releases).

 ## Usage

-Once you've built, and optinall installed, the CLI driver there are two ways to execute code:
+Once installed there are two ways to execute code:

-* By specifying sexpressions on the command-line.
+* By specifying an expressions on the command-line:
   * `yal -e "(print (os))"`
-* By passing the name of a file to read and execute.
+* By passing the name of a file containing lisp code to read and execute:
   * `yal test.lisp`

 As our interpreter allows documentation to be attached to functions, both those implemented in golang and those written in lisp, we also have a flag to dump that information: